 A few months ago, I went back to the community where I lived for more than 30 years to attend a big party.
 The venue looked like a garden-variety medical office, but every one of us at the party knew it was so much more than that.
 We were there to celebrate the realization of a shared dream — raising the standard of care for a population of vulnerable children.
-Overcoming professional and institutional barriers, we were able to establish a first-of-its-kind center to ensure that low-income children with autism and related disorders would benefit from more accurate evaluation — at a point in their lives when the interventions would do the most good.
+Overcoming professional and institutional barriers, we were able to establish a first-of-its-kind center to ensure that children in low-income households who have autism and related disorders would benefit from more accurate evaluation — at a point in their lives when the interventions would do the most good.
 The creation of the center ensures that parents and providers get a comprehensive diagnostic assessment and detailed treatment recommendations, and that their health plans can confidently authorize the treatment resources needed to make sure these children get the help they need.

 The Autism Assessment Center (AAC) might not have become a reality if the California Health Care Foundation (CHCF) were not deeply invested in developing the management skills of the state’s clinical leaders.
 Each year since 2001, the foundation has selected up to 32 physicians, psychologists, nurses, dentists, pharmacists, and other health care professionals for the CHCF Health Care Leadership Program, a two-year part-time fellowship to enable them to resolve complex health care challenges with sound business management and effective public policy.